ibm-cloud-docs/openshift/openshift_network_policy.md

 Every {{site.data.keyword.openshiftlong}} cluster is set up with a network plug-in called Calico.
 Default network policies are set up to secure the public network interface of every worker node in the cluster.
 {: shortdesc}

-If you have unique security requirements or you have a multizone cluster with VLAN spanning enabled, you can use Calico and Kubernetes to create network policies for a cluster.
+You can use Calico and Kubernetes to create network policies for a cluster.
 With Kubernetes network policies, you can specify the network traffic that you want to allow or block to and from a pod within a cluster.
 To set more advanced network policies such as blocking inbound (ingress) traffic to network load balancer (NLB) services, use Calico network policies.

 <dl>
 <dt>Kubernetes network policies</dt>